-We strongly recommend that you just rent for at least the first year when you move to Panama.
+We strongly recommend renting for at least the first year when moving to Panama.
 This gives you time to make sure you like living in Panama.
-It gives you time to make sure you like the microclimate you have moved to.
-Living in Panama a year gives you time to experience the dry season and the rainy season which can be dramatically different.
-Living in Panama for a year gives you time to understand the “right” price to pay if you follow the real estate market.
+It gives you time to ensure you like the microclimate you have moved to.
+Living in Panama for a year gives you time to experience the dry and rainy seasons, which can be dramatically different.
+Living in Panama for a year gives you time to understand the “right” price if you follow the real estate market.

 The Top 10 Reasons People Leave Panama are:

-2. Health Problems – They may develop serious health problems then want to go back home to be close to family.
-Or they leave Panama so they can use Medicare or other health insurance that does not cover them in Panama.
-Sometimes, a close family member may become very ill so they leave Panama to help take care of them.
+2. Health Problems – Some may develop serious health problems, or their health problems worsen, so they want to return home to be close to family.
+Or they leave Panama to use Medicare or other health insurance that does not cover them in Panama.
+Sometimes, a close family member may become very ill, so they leave Panama to help take care of them.

 4. Unscrupulous real estate agent – Most agents in Panama are honest and ethical.
-But some do what’s called a net listing where they charge more for a house than it is worth either for houses for sale or a house for rent.
-Just this week a couple was shown the same house with three different prices by three different real estate agents.
+But some do a net listing, where they charge more for a house than it is worth for houses for sale or rent.
+Just this week, three different real estate agents showed a couple the same house with three different prices.
 Another lady was quoted a sales price of $100,000 more than the seller was really asking.
-When things like this happen, people feel like they have been taken advantage of (which they have) then leave Panama in disgust.
+When things like this happen, people feel like they have been taken advantage of (which they have) so they leave Panama in disgust.
 Some people have had a bad experience with a builder.
-Or they bought land then discovered later that they could not build on it even though the agent told them they could.
-Unlike North America, Panama does not have a widely used MLS (multiple listing service) in Panama so it’s impossible to get a good comparative market analysis on a property to know the “right” price to pay.
-I have a file full of testimonials of people who have run into all kinds of problems with real estate agents in Panama.
-Keep in mind these unscrupulous things can happen anywhere in the world, they are not exclusive to Panama.
+Or they bought land and then discovered later that they could not build on it even though the agent told them they could.
+Unlike North America, Panama does not have a widely used MLS (multiple listing service) in Panama.
+Hence, getting a good comparative market analysis on a property is impossible to know the “right” price to pay.
+I have a file full of testimonials of people who have encountered problems with real estate agents in Panama.
+Remember that these unscrupulous things can happen anywhere in the world; they are not exclusive to Panama.

-5. Next Adventure – many expats are adventurous people.
-They like to live in one place for a few years then move to another country for a few years so they can experience their next adventure.
+5. Next Adventure – Many expats are adventurous people.
+They like to live in one place for a few years and then move to another country for a few years to experience their next adventure.

 6. Language barrier – Even though English is spoken a lot in some areas in Panama, English is not spoken everywhere in Panama.
 The official language in Panama is Spanish.
 Some people leave Panama because they get frustrated with not being able to communicate with everyone or not being able to hear English everywhere they go.

-7. Cultural differences -almost everything you do in Panama will be done in a different way.
+7. Cultural differences -almost everything you do in Panama will be done differently.
 Something as simple as opening a bank account can take days if you don’t know the right way to open an account in Panama.
 Repair people might not show up on time.
 The frustrations are enough to cause some people to leave Panama.
-If you move to the wrong rental, you could get stuck next to people who have barking dogs, who love to party until the wee hours of the morning, or who own roosters who make noise all day.
+If you move to the wrong rental, you could get stuck next to people with barking dogs, neighbors who love to party until the wee hours, or who own roosters who make noise all day.

-10. Move to Different area in Panama – some people move to the beach area then discover that it’s way too hot and humid for them so they move to the mountains.
-Some people move to the highlands of Panama but feel it’s too cold for them so they move to the beach.
-It’s not just weather…some people discover that the area where they live in not a good fit because the expats are too cliquey or the values/lifestyle are not a good match.
+10. Move to Different area in Panama – Some people move to the beach area and then discover that it’s way too hot and humid for them, so they move to the mountains.
+Some people move to the highlands of Panama but feel it’s too cold for them, so they move to the beach.
+It’s not just the weather…some people discover that the area where they live is not a good fit because the expats are too cliquey or the values/lifestyle are not a good match.

 11. Rainy Season Blues.
 A couple move to Boquete.
-But every rainy season she had horrible congestion and a cough.
+But every rainy season, she had horrible congestion and a cough.
 For 3-4 months out of the year, she felt miserable and depressed.
-So they moved to an area in Mexico that has less rain and drier weather.
+So they moved to a different country with less rain and drier weather.

 Some people made some very costly mistakes when they moved to Panama.
 It created such bad feelings about Panama that they moved away.
 Don’t let that happen to you!!